Selle Français: Breed characteristics

-The Selle Français is generally bay or chestnut in color, the latter being a legacy of its origins in the Anglo-Norman breed.
+The Selle Français is generally bay or chestnut in color, the latter being a legacy of its origins in the Anglo-Norman and Limousin breeds.
 Gray is much less common, with its origins in the Thoroughbred and Anglo-Arabian horses that contributed to the breed.
 White markings, such as white on the lower legs, are fairly common within the breed, and are again inherited from its Norman ancestors.
 The temperament of the Selle Français is highly variable from one horse to another.
 This is due to the selection criteria for breeding stock, which since the beginning of the breed have been based on physical ability.
 In recent years, however, the ANSF and breeders have been working to create selection criteria that focus on temperament.
 The vast majority of Selle Français have good temperaments, quiet but energetic, patient and friendly.
 The breed is reputed to be intelligent and quick to learn.

 History

 The origins of the Selle Français begin with native French horses.
-In 19th century Normandy, native mares were crossbred with Thoroughbred or Norfolk Trotter stallions.
+In 19th century Normandy, native mares were crossbred with Thoroughbred or Norfolk Trotter stallions imported to France from the United Kingdom.
+At least one Cleveland Bay mare was also recorded in early Selle Français pedigrees, with French-born Thoroughbred and Cleveland Bay cross mares, or Yorkshire Coach Horses, being used as foundation stock.
 The most common crosses were between native mares used by the military, or those bred for pulling carriages, and Thoroughbred stallions.
 In 1914 these types were recognized as demi-sang or "half-blood" horses.
 Half-blood horses were found in many French regions, and different types were usually named after the regions in which they were bred.
-The three main types of French saddle horses were the Anglo-Norman (bred around Caen), the demi-sang du Centre (bred around Cluny) and the Vendéen (bred around La Roche-sur-Yon).
+The three main types of French saddle horses by the mid-20th century were the Anglo-Norman (bred around Caen), the demi-sang du Centre (bred around Cluny) and the Vendéen (bred around La Roche-sur-Yon).

-In 1958, "Selle Français" or French Saddle Horse was created by merging all of the regional half-blood horses in France under one name.
-The merged types included the Anglo-Norman, the Charolais (from the Charolles region), and the Vendéen.
-The merger was done to create a sport horse that would meet the needs of a mechanized society where horses were used for leisure and sport.
-The first Selle Français were not homogeneous in type, but offered a wide genetic diversity, due to the wide variety of local horses crossed with Thoroughbreds, Anglo-Arabians and French Trotters.
+In 1958, "Selle Français" or French Saddle Horse, was created by merging all of the regional half-blood horses in France under one name.
+The merged types included the Anglo-Norman, the Charolais (from the Charolles region), the Limousin (from the Limousin region), and the Vendéen.
+The merger was done to create a sport horse that would meet the needs of a post-World War II mechanized society where horses were used by both the French military and civilians for leisure and sport.
+The first Selle Français were not homogeneous in type, but offered a wide genetic diversity, due to the wide variety of local horses crossed with Thoroughbreds, Anglo-Arabians, and French Trotters.
 Norman origins, however, were the most widely represented, as the Anglo-Norman had been used for breeding throughout France.